stuntrally/stuntrally/Readme.txt

 All settings and logs are saved to user folder (check Wiki page [Paths]).
 If you have problems running, read Wiki page [Running].
-If it doesn't help, report an issue on project's [Issues] page (if a similar issue doesn't exist).
+If it doesn't help, report an issue on Forum [SR Bugs & Help] (if a similar topic doesn't exist).
 Be sure to attach your log files.

 Editor